 d.
 Un-compacted soils are necessary for street trees.
 A minimum of one hundred (100) cubic feet per tree at a maximum depth of three feet is required.
 See Engineering Design Standards for examples of potential options in individual planting areas and for retrofitting sidewalks.

 Figure 3Tree Grate with Tree Guard

-1. Street trees shall meet the most recent ANSI standards for a two-inch caliper tree at the time of planting
+- D. Size Requirements for New Street Trees. - 1.
+Street trees shall meet the most recent ANSI standards for a two-inch caliper tree at the time of planting